Maritime Union

 Maritime Union (Union des Maritimes) is a proposed political union of the three Maritime provinces of Canada – New Brunswick, Nova Scotia, and Prince Edward Island – to form a single new province.
-This vision has sometimes been expanded to a proposed Atlantic Union, which would also include the province of Newfoundland and Labrador.

-The idea has been proposed at various times throughout Canadian history.
-Most recently, it was reintroduced in November 2012 by Stephen Greene, John D. Wallace and Mike Duffy, three Conservative Senators from the region.
-As of 2012, a union of the three Maritime provinces would have a population of approximately 1.8 million, becoming the fifth largest by population, out of eight remaining Canadian provinces.
+The idea has been proposed at various times throughout Canadian history, most recently in November 2012 by Stephen Greene, John D. Wallace and Mike Duffy, three Conservative Senators from the region.
+As of 2024, a union of the three Maritime provinces would have a population of approximately 2.1 million, becoming the fifth largest by population, out of eight remaining Canadian provinces.

 The Maritime provinces already cooperate to jointly provide some government services, especially in the areas of purchase and procurement.

 History

 Prince Edward Island and New Brunswick were administered as parts of Nova Scotia, until 1769 and 1784, respectively.
 The region, at the time of French colonization, was referred to in its entirety as Acadia.
 After Acadia fell to the British, following the Seven Years' War (what is today known as the Nova Scotia peninsula had been in British possession post-1713), the entire region was amalgamated into a single colony named Nova Scotia.

-During the 1760s, the British split St. John's Island (the present-day Prince Edward Island) into a separate colony.
+The British split St. John's Island (the present-day Prince Edward Island) into a separate colony in 1769.
 By the 1780s, with the influx of Loyalist refugees from the American Revolutionary War, the disparate geographic regions that composed Nova Scotia were again split into separate colonies.
-St. John's Island, New Brunswick and Cape Breton Island all received autonomy with their respective colonial administrations and capitals.
+New Brunswick (in 1784) and Cape Breton Island received autonomy with their respective colonial administrations and capitals.

-By the 1820s, Cape Breton Island was re-merged into Nova Scotia to free up that island's lucrative coal resource royalties, however the remaining two colonies of Prince Edward Island (renamed as such from St. John's Island in the 1790s) and New Brunswick maintained their colonial autonomy.
+By the 1820s, Cape Breton Island was re-merged into Nova Scotia to free up that island's lucrative coal resource royalties.
+However, Prince Edward Island (renamed as such from St. John's Island in the 1790s) and New Brunswick maintained their colonial autonomy.
 During the late 1840s, Nova Scotia became the first colony in British North America to have responsible government and by the mid-1850s New Brunswick and Prince Edward Island had undergone similar political reforms.

-The reorganisation of New Brunswick, Prince Edward Island and Nova Scotia into a single British colony was considered in 1863 and 1864 by Arthur Hamilton Gordon, the Lieutenant Governor of New Brunswick.
-The concept of a political union was formally discussed at the Charlottetown Conference in 1864 when Newfoundland, New Brunswick, Nova Scotia and Prince Edward Island were individual colonies in British North America, but that meeting resulted in Confederation of New Brunswick, Nova Scotia, and the Province of Canada, not just of the Maritime colonies or Newfoundland.
+The reorganisation of New Brunswick, Prince Edward Island, and Nova Scotia into a single British colony was considered in 1863 and 1864 by Arthur Hamilton Gordon, the Lieutenant Governor of New Brunswick.
+The concept of a political union was formally discussed at the Charlottetown Conference in 1864, but that meeting resulted in Confederation of New Brunswick, Nova Scotia, and the Province of Canada, not just of the Maritime colonies or Newfoundland.